Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Further discussions

-The smearing radius $l_s$ increases with the increase of the coarse-graining block size ($l_x\times l_y$) before two defect tenors merge, as shown in \figref{fig:CorrLowerBound} and \figref{fig:CorrLowerBoundGILT}.
-However, the smearing radius grows faster than the growth of block size: $l_s\propto l_x^{\delta_\text{LS}}$, with $\delta_\text{LS, No GILT}=1.20$ and $\delta_\text{LS, GILT}=1.68$.
-This indicates that as the coarse-graining iteration proceeds, the smearing radius will catch up the lattice size, and may resulting errors in further coarse-graining.
+The smearing radius $r_s$ increases with the increase of the coarse grain block size ($l_x\times l_y$) before two defect tenors merge, as shown in \figref{fig:CorrLowerBound} and \figref{fig:CorrLowerBoundGILT}.
+However, the smearing radius grows faster than the growth of the block size: $r_s\propto l_x^{\delta_\text{LS}}$, with $\delta_\text{LS, No GILT}=1.20$ and $\delta_\text{LS, GILT}=1.61$.
+This indicates that as the coarse-graining iteration proceeds, the smearing radius will catch up with the lattice size and may result in errors in further coarse-graining.

-Comparing the cases with and without GILT.
-When GILT is applied, most of the short-distance correlation points on the first, unsmeared trend are moved to the second, smeared trend.
-It means GILT successfully removes most of the short-distance details of the system, compared to the case without GILT.
-However, at the long-distance end, the data without GILT follows more precisely to the fitted line, while the data with GILT has a more significant error with a much lower value.
-It means that GILT also removes some of the information about the long-range behavior of the defects.
+Now, we compare the cases with and without GILT.
+When GILT is applied, most of the short-distance correlation points on the first (unsmeared) trend are moved to the second (smeared) trend.
+This means that GILT successfully removes most of the short-distance details of the system, compared to the case without GILT.
+However, at the long-distance end, the data without GILT follow more precisely to the fitted line, while the data with GILT have a more significant error with a much lower value.
+This means that GILT also removes some of the information on the long-range behavior of the defects.

-The data analysis in this subsection confirms that the defect is being smeared after coarse-graining.
-Without GILT, defects at certain places might not be smeared as much.
-With GILT, most defects are being smeared at approximately the same degree, but GILT also substantially removes some of the long-range information about the defects, resulting in an error that lowers the calculated two-point function value.
+The data analysis in this subsection confirms that the defect is smeared after coarse graining.
+Without GILT, defects in certain places might not be smeared as much.
+With GILT, most defects are smeared to approximately the same degree, but GILT also substantially removes some of the long-range information about the defects, resulting in an error that lowers the calculated two-point function value.

-We also find the positioning of the defects plays a crucial role in determining whether the defect are being missed from smearing in the no GILT case, and the defects are being over-suppressed in the GILT case.
-There is a sign that the corner of the largest unfused block is the abovementioned special place, but further numerical evidence is required to support this conjecture.
+We also find the positioning of the defects plays a crucial role in determining whether the defects are being missed from smearing in the non-GILT case, and the defects are being over-suppressed in the GILT case.
+There is a sign that the corner of the largest unfused block is the aforementioned special place, but further numerical evidence is required to support this conjecture.